craftcms/cms/docs/testing/testing.md

 ::: tip
 Testing is all about strategy and approaches.
 Manual testing and automated testing work best together.
-You can use your judgement to detect/prevent that computers cannot see and computers can execute many tests very quickly.
+You can use your judgement to detect/prevent issues that computers cannot see and computers can execute many tests very quickly.
 :::
 ### Unit testing